 3. Mam Tor, Sparrowpit, Peak Forest, Derbyshire S33 8WA

 Map reference: SK 127836

-If you want next Christmas to be even more magical, then you need to book tickets to the Panto!
-The Peak District is home to one of the most beautiful opera houses in the country.
+Pantomimes are so traditionally Christmas and the Peak District is home to one of the most beautiful opera houses in the country who this year will be playing Aladdin!
 Buxton Opera House is nestled on the banks of the Pavilion Gardens.
-Lovingly restored to its former glory in 2001, Buxton Opera House is an exquisitely beautiful Edwardian theatre and one of the country's finest examples of Frank Matcham theatre design.
+Lovingly restored to its former glory in 2001, Buxton Opera House is an exquisitely beautiful Edwardian theatre.

-Don't worry if Panto isn't your thing, The Pavilion Arts Centre is just next door and features a 360 seat Cinema bringing all the latest blockbusters to the Peak District and loads of Christmas classics including It's a Wonderful Life, The Grinch, Elf, Miracle on 34th Street and loads more!
-Check out their calendar for a full list of screenings
+(If Panto isn't your thing, The Pavilion Arts Centre is just next door and features a 360 seat Cinema.
+Check out their calendar for a full list of screenings.)

 Santa & Mrs Claus will be visiting each weekend from:

 Get your Christmas letters for Santa written and sent off at Matlock farm.
 You’ll be able to send them via special delivery in a special North Pole box.
 Mr and Mrs Claus will be wandering the farm park for a chat with families in the morning and the afternoon, you may even get a sweet treat or two!

 3. Breakfast with Santa | Bakewell

 That concludes our 2021 Christmas guide!
 Festive greetings from the Peak Venues team, we hope you have a Merry Christmas and a happy new year.